omprakash414/MetaOral_Atlas/Oral_Microbiome_Network_Explorer/README.md

 ## Open the interactive network

-The explorer is available directly in a web browser at:
+The explorer is available directly in a web browser at: (No need of server to be deployed.
+It can be opened on laptop as well)

 https://omprakash414.github.io/MetaOral_Atlas/Oral_Microbiome_Network_Explorer/